Predator Eyes & Sunset Lies 🐫

 Cable Beach: The Shot That Wasn't

-Locals told us there were only a handful of days each year when the sunset underwhelms.
+There is only a handful of days each year with cloud cover.

 Disappointed?
 Sure.